documentcloud/documentcloud/app/views/help/searching.markdown

 # Searching for Documents

-This guide lists the different types of searches you can perform with DocumentCloud.
-You can click any of the linked examples to run the search and try it out.

 By default, a search looks for all of the words you enter within the title and full text of the document itself.
 For example: [John Yoo detainee][].
 You can, however, ask DocumentCloud to search the contents of specific fields.

+## Tips
-You can enclose your search terms in quotes of you want to search for a specific, multi-word phrase or name, or use "NOT" or "-" to exclude a term from your search.
-For example: [geithner -madoff][] and [geithner NOT madoff][] will both look for documents that mention "Geithner" and do not also mention "Madoff."
+Enclose terms in quotes to search for a specific, multi-word phrase.

+Use "NOT" or "-" to exclude a term from your search.
+For example both: [geithner -madoff][] and [geithner NOT madoff][] will return documents that mention "Geithner" and do not also mention "Madoff."

+## Searching by Metadata Field

 Term                        | Description
 ----------------------------|---------------------